pedrogrande/rails5apptemplate/README.md

 ### Simple_form

-Simple_form is installed with the --bootstrap flag Browser validations config setting has been set to true in `config/initializers/simple_form.rb:120`
+Simple_form is installed with the --bootstrap flag.

+Browser validations config setting has been set to true in `config/initializers/simple_form.rb:120`

 `config.browser_validations = true`